SimbersOrg/csgo-hud/readme.md

 Note: This will always be set to off when you start this app; if you want to use it, you need to enable it manually every time.

 #### Enable Pre and Post Match Animations
 I've built a couple simple intro and outro animations for my specific use case, which include the specific "tournament" name we use, so you'll likely not want to use these.
 If you think you do want to use them, enable them here – and choose the background video and music files below.
 These animations will also only work if you set multiple matches on [the `Matches` tab](#matches-tab).
+These animations should be able to be edited as they are just `.styl` files, I havent figured out how to do that yet though.

 #### Start Post Match Outro and Post Series Outro automatically on match end
 If you have enabled Pre and Post Match Animations, this will start the outro animation automatically as soon as the match ends.